Jacherr/flux/README.md

 - Clone the repository: `git clone https://github.com/jacherr/flux --recurse-submodules`
 - `cd` to the project: `cd flux`
 - Build flux: `cargo build --release` (You may omit the `--release` flag to build with debug symbols)
+- Once built, the `flux` executable will be in `./target/release/flux` (or `./target/debug/flux` if built with debug symbols).
+From here, you may move the executable to somewhere in the PATH, such as `/usr/local/bin`.

 **NOTE**: If you get a linker error during compile, the most likely cause is that the libvips objects failed to compile.
 Make sure libvips is up to date.
 You can also try manually compiling these objects to see if this is the cause, e.g., ``gcc -fPIC -Wall -O2 -shared ./vips/v_text.c -g -o ./build/libv_text.so `pkg-config vips --cflags --libs` ``